jessemarino/write_em_down/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description

-My motivation for this project was to make a team tracker that could help someone keep an organized list of their team.
+My motivation for this app was to build something for users that want to orgainze and view their teams.
+I built this to test my skills with inquire.
+In this app you can add managers, engineers, interns, and employees.
+Add personal information to each role and it will display a card in the index.html.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)